 40% of U.S. travel site visits come from mobile.

-How consumer behavior is shaping travel trends
+How consumer behavior is shaping travel industry trends

 Desktop still plays a big role in travel research, no doubt.
 But 40% of U.S. travel site visits are now coming from mobile.
 And consider this: The length of those sessions has shrunk by 5%.3 With more frequent and shorter sessions you might conclude that consumers aren't finding what they want on mobile.
 Yet conversion rates have grown nearly 10% on mobile travel sites.4

 Let's break that down: Travelers increasingly turn to mobile in shorter spurts to make informed decisions faster than ever before.
-For marketers, this phenomenon has huge implications for the entire travel customer journey across devices and channels.
+For marketers, this phenomenon has huge implications for the entire travel decision journey across devices and channels.

 Travel moments that matter